Bliksempie/fractured-world/chronicles/006-05-fragments-of-wisdom-asia-and-surrounds.md

 **Lategame**: Photographic negatives found in a locked subway lab showing skyscrapers grown from bioalloy spines.

-> "They didn’t repair Tokyo.
+> "They didn't repair Tokyo.
 They *regrew* it.
-But the new streets didn’t match the old ones.
+But the new streets didn't match the old ones.
 And no one remembered building them."

 *If analyzed, flags Tokyo as a mutating region in the Living Chronicle and may adjust event logic in artificial environments.*
 <!-- /fragment-meta -->